Sponsor and status

 95th Congress (1977–1978)

-This resolution was introduced on June 1, 1977, in a previous session of Congress, but was not enacted.
+This resolution was introduced on June 1, 1977, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 33rd congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.J.Res.
 494 (95th) was a joint resolution in the United States Congress.

 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 Resolutions numbers restart every two years.
 That means there are other resolutions with the number H.J.Res.
 494. This is the one from the 95th Congress.

 This joint resolution was introduced in the 95th Congress, which met from Jan 4, 1977 to Oct 15, 1978.
 Legislation not passed by the end of a Congress is cleared from the books.

 How to cite this information.

 We recommend the following MLA-formatted citation when using the information you see here in academic work: